Fcog/component-styleguide/README.md

 You can work with the default settings straight away, but you might want to customize some things.
 By default:

 * Use `atoms`, `molecules`, and `organisms`, `templates` and `pages`, and they will show up in that order and as an icon.
 But you can name the directories any way you like.
-* The extension `html` is expected, but you can configure any other extension.
 * If you need [stub data](#stub-data) to feed to your templates, you can put `*.json` files in the `/data` directory.
 * To use your stylesheets, put filenames in the `stylesheets` array, and make sure these files are/end up in the `/compiled` directory (also configurable).
 * Same for `scripts`.